frankkopp/FrankyGo/README.md

 ## Description
 FrankyGo is the fourth chess engine I wrote.
 The first one was written in Java and it had a JavaFx UI ([Chessly](https://github.com/frankkopp/Chessly)) but did not support UCI.
 I was very inexperienced then, and the engine itself was not good.
 But I learned a lot and also liked developing the JavaFx part.
-I then rewrote it still in Java again but as an UCI engine.
+I then rewrote it
+in Java again but as an UCI engine.
 This time the structure was much better thanks to many great chess engine developers I learned from.
 I also found out that my interest is in programming itself more than it is in building
 the "best" chess engine.
 Therefore, I used what I learned from other chess engines but tried to build mine in a